 Comments: Similar comments to the Rice Dream milk above, just cheaper.
 So if I went to Trader Joe’s more often, this would probably be my top pick.

 SO Delicious Coconut Milk: Sugar-Free Vanilla

 Sugars: 0g (sweetened with Stevia)

-Comments: This is my new favorite non-diary milk…thank you "Milk Project!”
-It does have a slight coconut flavor, but it’s very light.
-The vanilla flavor complements it very nicely and is not overpowering.
+Comments: This is my new favourite non-dairy milk…thank you, “Milk Project!”
+It does have a slight coconut flavour, but it’s very light.
+The vanilla flavour complements it very nicely and is not overpowering.
 I also love that it is sweetened with Stevia, as opposed to sugar.
 This helps me because I try to avoid sugar whenever I can.
-This is my go-to milk to put on cereals, and even to drink.
-It gets the Ashley’s Green Life two thumbs up!
+This is my go-to milk to put on cereals and even to drink.
+It gets Ashley’s Green Life two thumbs up!

-Comments: The coconut flavor is stronger in this version, but I still love the combo of the vanilla and coconut flavors!
+Comments: The coconut flavour is stronger in this version, but I still love the combo of the vanilla and coconut flavours!